Do Go On - 339 - The Island of Dr Moreau (with NICK MASON)

 So he gives zero fucks.

-He's making demands about his character and what he'd be wearing
+So he's making suggestions, he's making demands about his character and what he'd be

 It would take like three hours to get them in costume

-But the costume people had to do the full proper job on them in case
+But they, but the, like, costume people had to do the full proper job on them in case.

-There was one time that Brando and Kilmer,
+There was one time that Brando and Kilmer hate,

 They did not get along.